David Browne (footballer): HJK Helsinki

 In January 2020 Browne returned to Europe to trial with Finnish club HJK Helsinki.
 On 18 January he appeared in a 2–1 friendly victory over Latvian club FK RFS.
 He assisted on the team's first goal by Tim Väyrynen before nearly scoring himself, including on a shot that struck the inside of the goal post.
 He scored his first goal for the club one week later in a 3–0 2020 Finnish Cup victory over Veikkausliiga club TPS.
 After appearing in the team's next cup match, the team officially announced on 3 February 2020 that they had signed Browne to a one-year contract with a club option for an additional two seasons.

 During the 2022 season, Browne played mainly as a right wing back.
 Browne appeared in 22 of 27 league matches for the club, recording 1304 minutes, two goals and one assist, including a goal against FC Haka, which secured HJK the title.
 Browne also started in all eight European qualifiers, four Champions League Qualifiers and four Europa League Qualifiers.
-He recorded two goals in Europa League Qualifying, one against NK Maribor in a 0-2 third round away win, and the only goal as HJK defeated Silkeborg IF 1-0 in the first leg of the Europa League Play-Off round.
+He recorded two goals in Europa League Qualifying, one against NK Maribor in a 0–2 third round away win, and the only goal as HJK defeated Silkeborg IF 1–0 in the first leg of the Europa League Play-Off round.
 After drawing the second leg, HJK qualified for the Europa League, where Browne has started all five matches, including two against AS Roma.
 In the second meeting in Helsinki, Browne scored a wonder strike in the 79th minute which would have tied the match at 2–2, but was disallowed after a VAR check due to a foul committed in the box.
+His contract with HJK expired at the end of the 2022 season.